www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

               See `Old deploy.build.at` as a template, that was used in the past.
               Alternatively consider using `systemd-run --user [command]`, which may be easier to use, as the `Old deploy.build.at` template.
               Systemd-run may not require cleaning up failed builds.
-    * [ ] CURRENT Create test command for network worker. -> The new command is `worker.test.trigger.remote.at`.
+    * [ ] CURRENT Create test command for network worker.
         * [o] Delete network worker files, so that test command tests the bootstrap completely.
           -> This is not important for now.
 A corresponding TODO was added to the `worker.execute` script.
             * [o] command.repositories.install
             * [o] m2
             * [o] repos
+        * [ ] Use new Network Worker Execute command for that.
         * [ ] Push test results to public network log repo.
             * [ ] Test this with local computer via `net.splitcells.network.worker.test.trigger.remote.at splitcells@splitcells-XPS-15-9570`.
               at `/home/splitcells/.local/state/net.splitcells.network.worker/.local/state/net.splitcells.network.worker/`.